Vision-Kek/ABCDFSS/eval/README.md

 With this, we would have also the post-processed results.

-However, the postprocessing can make the results worse in some cases and we can predict whether this will happen by pseudo-predicting the support image (described in supplementary).
-Admittedly, it makes things a little less clear.
-Anyway, here's how it looks like:
+However, applying postprocessing `always` can make the results worse in some cases and we can predict whether this will happen by pseudo-predicting the support image (described in supplementary).
+With this, Part 2 changes to:

-**Part 2** - with dynamic refinement decision
+**Part 2** - with `dynamic` refinement decision
 1. Load episodes from Part 1.1
 2. For each episode, load parameters from Part 1.2
 3. For each episode, load coarse predictions from Part 1.3
 4. For each episode, forward-pass pseudo-episode to make the yes/no decision whether to refine.
 5. For each episode, if yes, run postprocessing(=refinement), if not, use coarse prediction from 1.3.
 Save.

-I understand you want a way to reproduce the results more quickly, which I am working on for you.
+Please contact me if you want to access the notebooks.